 Note: School board policies may be revised at any time.
-For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Policy/Code/854?filter=FFI Below is the text of Early Below is the text of https://pol.tasb.org/Policy/Code/854?filter=FFI Below is the text of Early Below is the text of Early Below is the text of Early Below is the text of Early Below is the te
+For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Policy/Code/854?filter=FFI Below is the text of Eagle Pass Independent School District's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.